John Paleologus: Fate

 John's ultimate fate is not known.
 Stories of John sometimes place his death at the Battle of Lansdowne in Somerset in 1643 or the Battle of Naseby in 1645.
 The Lansdowne claim can be entirely disregarded as false on account of John being attested in Barbados in 1644.
-After 1644 there are no further records of John either on Barbados or back home in England.
+After 1644 there are no further records of John either in Barbados or back home in England.
 There is thus no evidence that John was present at Naseby, but the claim is often repeated by historians.
 Historian N. Darnell Davis wrote as early as 1887 that "John had fallen at Naseby, fighting under the Royal Banner".

 John Hall, author of a 2015 biography on Theodore Paleologus, considers it unlikely that John returned home only to fight and die at the Battle of Naseby, but also notes that the absence of further records of John in Barbados indicates that he did not stay on the island for long.
 Hall considers it possible that John did not get along well with the locals or failed to garner enough funds to establish himself on the island in the same vein as his brother Ferdinand would go on to do.
 In the 17th century, many disenchanted settlers left the islands in the Caribbean to venture to the mainland, and many of those who did so eventually turned to piracy.
 Hall thus speculates that it is possible that John eventually became a pirate in the West Indies.